-▶ Data-Driven Sampler Stopping
+▶Data-Driven Sampler Stopping

-Principle: what is the number of proposals N that are needed to hit an all-inlier sample?

-- P ... probability that at least one proposal is an all-inlier 1-P ... all previous N proposals were bad $\varepsilon$ ... the fraction of inliers among primitives, $\varepsilon \leq 1$ - s ... minimal sample size (2 in line fitting, 7 in 7-point algorithm)
+- ullet The number of proposals N needed to hit the "true parameters" = an all-inlier config? this will tell us nothing about the accuracy of the result - P ... probability that at least one proposal is all-inlier 1-P ... all previous N proposals were bad $\varepsilon$ ... the fraction of inliers among primitives, $\varepsilon \leq 1$ - $s \dots$ minimal configuration size 2 in line fitting, 7 in 7-point algorithm, 4 in homography fitting,...